 Did you just list a nametag as a selling point?

 We might just have (and, at con, we call them nomtags).
 Being in the League is like joining a secret society of puzzle wonks, and we take our names seriously.

 See, if you look on the registration page, you'll notice that you'll be sending a check to "Hathor."
 Hathor's real name is "Jenny," but you'll never hear anyone use that name, except maybe when you're mailing in your registration.
 That's because each of the NPL members has a nom de puzzle, usually just referred to as a nom.
 You'll be playing on teams with people whose puzzles you've solved for your entire lives.
 But when you're sitting with WILLz (that's Will Shortz) and Manx (that's Mike Shenk), those are just your teammates, y'know?
 Everyone's brain is considered equal at an NPL con.
 If you don't have a nom yet, don't worry -- you won't find a shortage of congoers who want to help you pick one.

 I'm [only coming to part of the con/not going to be at all the meals/won't be eating a whole lot/don't really like crosswords, so I'll only be doing a subset of the puzzle/etc etc]; what's the discounted cost for me?

-Much of the cost of the con covers common goods: The rooms where events are held, the hospitality suite, nametags (see above), etc. In addition, we're a very small organization without much infrastructure, which means Mercury (our awesome treasurer) and the con hosts deal with each con registration personally (expect a cheery personalized email from once receives your check!).
+Much of the cost of the con covers common goods: The rooms where events are held, the hospitality suite, nametags (see above), etc. In addition, we're a very small organization without much infrastructure, which means Mercury (our awesome treasurer) and the Con hosts deal with each con registration personally (if you have any questions not answered here, feel free to reach out to ).
 Therefore, there really aren't any discounts, with two exceptions:

 Everyone else pays full price.